jinpeng007/IdentityMgmtBook/12-app-access-control-at-scale.md

 For systems requiring more sophisticated decision-making, Attribute-Based Access Control (ABAC) incorporates various attributes and conditions into access decisions.
 While offering extreme granularity and context-awareness, this power comes at the cost of increased computational complexity.

-Many cloud providers have popularized Policy-Based Access Control systems (like AWS IAM) that use declarative policy documents to define access rules.
+Many cloud providers have popularized Policy-Based Access Control systems (like AWS IAM) that use JSON based declarative policy documents to define access rules; Open Agent Policy (OPA) uses a more human friendly grammar to define access rules, powered by open sourced Rego language.
 These systems offer tremendous flexibility but can become unwieldy to manage as policies multiply and interact in complex ways.
 ## Controlling Access
 Two primary approaches to control access are Mandatory Access Control (MAC) and Discretionary Access Control (DAC), each with distinct characteristics suited to different environments.